postandcourier/infant-mortality/one-rail-text.md

 A human milk bank can fill this need when a mother can’t produce milk or can’t produce enough for her baby.

 But South Carolina hasn’t had its own milk bank.
-Because of that, the Medical University of South Carolina has historically shipped human breast milk from a milk bank in Austin, Texas.
+Because of that, the Medical University of South Carolina has imported human breast milk from a milk bank in Austin, Texas.

 This year, an MUSC doctor is launching the state’s first nonprofit milk bank to ensure that premature infants in neonatal intensive care units at the state’s major medical centers have access to a reliable supply of human breast milk at a lower cost.
 The bank has been built with about $200,000 in donations from several organizations, including the South Carolina Department of Health and Human Services and the BlueCross BlueShield of South Carolina Foundation.